morganey-lang/community/README.md

 #### Rights ####

-- Owners have full owner access to [@morganey-lang].
+- Owners have owner access to [@morganey-lang].
-- Owners can use any technical measures available to them to regulate [@morganey-lang] according to the Rules.
+- Owners can use any available technical measures to regulate [@morganey-lang] according to the Rules.

 #### Responsibilities ####